G*Power examples evaluated with Spower

 Phil Chalmers

 This vignette replicates several of the examples found in the G*Power manual (version 3.1).
-It is not meant to be exhaustive but instead demonstrates how power analyses could be computed and extended using simulation methodology by either editing the default functions found within the package or by creating a new user-defined function for yet-to-be-defined statistical analysis contexts.
+It is not meant to be exhaustive, but instead demonstrates how the presented power analyses can be computed and extended using simulation methodology by either editing the default functions found within the package, or by creating a new user-defined function for yet-to-be-defined statistical analysis contexts.
+Unless otherwise specified, the following analyses assume that the “significance level” (sig.level in Spower()) is set to \(\alpha = .05\).

 Correlation